miyo-18/CI102/README.md

 Most of the course was spent planning the project by making abstracts and requirements documentation.
 The final project of this course was to make a prototype of our website. <br />
 <br />
-To view the preliminary site we made, please download the unite zip folder.
+To view the preliminary site we made, please download the unite folder.
 In a command line (instructions for Window's command prompt), go into the prototype folder inside the unite folder.
 Type the following: python manage.py runserver <br />
 Copy and paste the url given into a web browser to view the prototype website. <br />
 Alternatively, you may also view this <a href="https://docs.google.com/presentation/d/1fGTa7eXABzLIhVRP_MiO0N6NtwHj_ANcqGbIsWIQ2v8/edit#slide=id.g529b90106d_0_0">google slides presentation</a> that includes a video of the functions of the prototype website.